Expatria-Technologies/Flexi-HAL/README.md

 ### User Buttons

 Standard CNC functions are mapped to 4 inputs.
 These signals are primarily intended to be used via the user RJ45 connector.
 They are also exposed via 3 wire connections on the main PCB.
+These inputs have the same circuitry as the limit inputs and are NPN.
+Connect SIG and GND to assert the signal.
 When multiplexed these signals must be NO logic.

 The RJ45 pinout: